Jennifer S. Taub

 BA, Yale College, 1989

-Professor Jennifer S. Taub researches and writes in the areas of financial reform, corporate governance, and mutual fund regulation.
-Her book on the decades of regulatory failure that enabled the Financial Crisis is forthcoming in 2014 with Yale Press.
+Professor Jennifer Taub researches and writes in the areas of financial reform, corporate governance, and mutual fund regulation.
+Her book Other People's Houses: How Decades of Bailouts, Captive Regulators, and Toxic Bankers Made Home Mortgages a Thrilling Business is forthcoming in May 2014 with Yale University Press.

 Professor Taub joined the faculty of Vermont Law School in 2011 after serving as coordinator of the Business Law Program at the University of Massachusetts, Amherst, Isenberg School of Management.
 Prior to joining academia, she was an associate general counsel with Fidelity Investments.
 She received her BA degree, cum laude, from Yale College, with distinction in the English major, and her JD, cum laude, from Harvard Law School.
-She teaches business law courses, including Contracts, Corporations, and Securities Regulation.
+She teaches business law courses, including Contracts, Corporations, Securities Regulation and White Collar Crime.

-In addition to scholarly work, Professor Taub has written for a variety of blogs, including The Baseline Scenario, The Race to the Bottom, and the Pareto Commons, and she has been interviewed on Market Place, MarketWatch, The Wall Street Journal online, and other national and regional media outlets.
+In addition to scholarly work, Professor Taub has written for a variety of blogs, including The Baseline Scenario, The Race to the Bottom, and the Pareto Commons.
+She has been interviewed by The Wall Street Journal/MarketWatch, CBSNews.com, American Public Media’s “Marketplace” radio, Vermont Public Radio, Bloomberg Businessweek, The Huffington Post, and other national and regional media outlets.